-This is an enriched course of study that includes topics in exponents, number theory, rational numbers, integers, polynomials, factoring, proportional relationships, percent, unit rates, proportionality, linear equations & inequalities, probability, statistics, and geometry.
+This is an enriched course of study that includes topics in number theory, rational numbers, integers, algebra, proportional relationships, percent, equations, probability, statistics, geometry, and transformational geometry.
 All content will incorporate a variety of challenging problem solving applications.
 Students must maintain a grade of 90 or higher to be considered for Algebra I H.